 High property taxes was another major deterrent among foreign buyers.
 Unlike many countries, the United States funds most of its public education system through property taxes, and those tax rates are accordingly higher.

 The euro continued to aid the country’s real estate market, even increasing its influence, having gained 24% over the dollar in the past two years.
 While the dollar has strengthened recently, questions remain as to how long it can hold on to its gains.
-Furthermore, as more and more foreign buyers realize the incredible deals available in the US housing market, it is likely that foreign buying activity will continue to strongly influence the market.
+Furthermore, as more and more foreign buyers realize the incredible deals available in the US housing market, it is likely that foreign buying activity will continue to influence the market strongly.